$\phi$-Dwarfs: White Dwarfs probe Quadratically Coupled Scalars: --Dwarfs

 Imposing $\phi < f_\phi$ for the validity of the quadratic truncation and combining with the bound above yields \Eq{eq:condHigherOrderImportant2}, which specifies when higher-order terms can be neglected.

-Finite gradient effects can further limit the maximum field excursions in compact objects to\footnote{This would not be the case if the scalar were sourced in the early universe due to the medium present in all space, at least for $m_\phi > H$.}
+Comparing the energy gain due to sourcing, $\Delta \varepsilon R^3 \sim \Delta m_\psi n_s R^3$, with the energy contribution of scalar gradients, which scales like $\Delta \phi^2 R$ in a compact of object of size $R$, limits the maximum field excursion in the ultrarelativistic limit to\footnote{This would not be the case if the scalar were sourced in the early universe due to the medium present in all space, at least for $m_\phi > H$.}